jacebenson/cedar/docs/docs/cli-commands.md

 - run `netlify dev` and your site will be served on the specified `port` (e.g., 8888)
 - if you wish to share your local server with others, you can run `netlify dev --live`

-> Note: To detect the RedwoodJS framework, please use netlify-cli v3.34.0 or greater.
+> Note: To detect the CedarJS framework, please use netlify-cli v3.34.0 or greater.

 ### setup jobs